databricks-industry-solutions/mining-iron-ore-processing/README.md

 - **Dashboard**: `demo_dashboard` A simple dashboard of predictions vs actuals
 - **App**: `demo-app` A streamlit app to simulate Fe and Si output based on Plant set levels + infeed
 - **Pipeline**: `Mining Iron Ore Processing DLT Pipeline` a pipeline to ingest and transform our features
+- **Models**: `fe_model` and `si_model` two models that will be labelled champion, trained to predict concentrator output based on infeed and plant settings
+- **Model Serving Endpoints**: Serving endpoints for the two models above, to be used by our Databricks App
+- **Model Deployment Jobs**: CICD model deployment attached to our two models with an approval deployment step ahead of serving the models

 ## Project Structure